Alto Flugelhorn

 While the register of drum corps French horn parts meant that they really did not need a third valve, I certainly enjoyed getting to use the full range of the instrument in this bite-sized piece.

 Being fully chromatic also means that an instrument like this could really be the solution for playing French horn into a mic that’s placed in front of you.
 I have played many gigs where I doubled on French horn, and the only solution with a normal horn is to physically turn 90 degrees to the left and hold the bell up the mic like you’re playing Mahler.
 It is awkward at best.
 This Kanstul (which sounds like a horn, but points forward) is the perfect solution for a gigging brass doubler.
-I will not be keeping this specific horn, but I plan to acquire both Bb and high F Kanstul marching horns to see how they fare in the same role.
-I am much more comfortable improvising in Bb and F, so if those horns sound like this one does we will have a real winner (and one that is much more readily available).
+I do feel that more typical a Kanstul 285 Bb marching horn is a better compromise just for the fingerings - I (along with most brass improvisers) am much more comfortable improvising in Bb than G - and this is the reason why I ended up selling the the KHB-185.
+I have also played a session here in LA where everyone was on marching instruments and one of the mellophone players also played a Kanstul 285 on some cues, presumably to fatten up the section sound.

 Kanstul 285 B-flat marching horn